maheshbabu16/ApiCallDemo/README.md

 - This file contains all constant values that are used in this project.

 ## All Home screen view controllers are been saved into folder named "Views".

 ## Data from Api has been managed with model class file named "MusicDataModel", you can access this file from ModelClass folder.

 ## Used storyboard and UI-Kit for designing this application.

-## ViewController of home screen is named as "MusicHomeViewController"
+## ViewController of home screen is named as "MusicHomeViewController".

-## ViewController of second screen is named as "MusicDetailViewController"
+## ViewController of second screen is named as "MusicDetailViewController".